anttiluode/BrainMetastabilityAnalyzerTool/README.md

 # Φ-Dwell: Eigenmode Phase-Field Metastability Suite

 EDIT: Phidwellperplexity.py was added.
 Also Claudes analysis.
+And phidwellalzheimers.py.

 **Measuring how the brain moves through its own geometry.**